geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 ##### **Geohot** [[01:00:27](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3627)]
 Like every final thought.
 And so instead of having an explicit thing called group, you can just have, yeah, the first refactor would be getting rid of the colon.
 And then having that be a constant and then there's no reason that you can't support three constants if you want a 3D topology.
 I don't know, but you also want to have the idea of a max.

 I don't know if the device should include the world size.
 Yeah, maybe should.
 Yeah.
 I'm kind of referring to that.
 Moving on to Alex.
-A deep complaint because Alex is still not in any proper...
+A deep complaint because Alex is still not in any proper..
 Yeah, let's do it.
 Let's move it in.

 ##### **Chenyu** [[01:01:29](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3689)]
 Oh, yeah, there was a change on next runner to take file as input and like out on the benchmark release, low more than 100% slow.